Herbert Warren Wind

 Herbert Warren Wind (August 11, 1916 – May 30, 2005) was an American sportswriter noted for his writings on golf.

 Early years

 Born in Brockton, Massachusetts, Wind began golf at age seven at the Thorny Lea Golf Club in Brockton, and played whenever he could.
 He graduated from Yale University, where he contributed to campus humor magazine The Yale Record.
-He earned a master's degree in English Literature from the University of Cambridge.
+He earned a master's degree in English Literature at the University of Cambridge.
 At Cambridge, Wind became friends with the noted British golf writer Bernard Darwin, a grandson of evolutionist Charles Darwin.

 Wind was a low handicapper who played golf well enough to compete in the 1950 British Amateur Championship, and maintained a lifelong interest in the sport.